Program Overview

 One Health Certificate: 12 credits total

-The certificate consists of 2 required core courses PHC 6446: Systems Thinking in One Health (3 credits) and PHC 6326: Environmental and One Health.
+The certificate consists of 3 required core courses PHC 6446: Systems Thinking in One Health, PHC 6326: Environmental and One Health and PHC6937: Applying a One Health Framework to Public Health Issues.
 The Systems Thinking in One Health course aims to give students a structured space for dialogue, in order to master the transversal tools that are essential for every professional who engages in understanding the complexity of health.
 Sessions will be delivered by expert speakers on cross-cutting topics and coupled with specific problems and how these can be viewed and approached through a One Health lens of embracing complex systems thinking.
 The Environmental and One Health course will approach complex issues through an environmental lens, so students learn how to consider the influence and impact the environment has on human and animal interfaces.
+The One Health Framework course will evaluate case studies that showcase how a One Health approach is applied to real-world applications.

-The remaining 6 elective credits aim to deliver basic knowledge in different areas of health within several tracks.
+The remaining 3 elective credits will offer basic knowledge in different areas of health.
 These courses will allow students to explore different viewpoints, increase their understanding of interdisciplinary convergence, and enhance their awareness of how different disciplines can intersect health.

 The objective is to enroll a group of students with a broad array of professional backgrounds, ranging from philosophy to biotechnology.